AdobeDocs/experience-manager-dispatcher.en/help/using/permissions-cache.md

 ---
 # Caching Secured Content {#caching-secured-content}

 Permission-sensitive caching enables you to cache secured pages.
-Dispatcher checks user's access permissions for a page before delivering the cached page.
+Dispatcher checks the user's access permissions for a page before delivering the cached page.

 Dispatcher includes the AuthChecker module that implements permission-sensitive caching.
 When the module is activated, the Dispatcher calls an AEM servlet to perform user authentication and authorization for the requested content.
 The servlet response determines whether the content is delivered to the web browser from the cache or not.